hagbard/the-flogger-manual/docs/advanced.md

 ```
 <!-- @formatter:on -->

-If the metadata you wish to add consists of no more than a simple key/value pair which you simply
+If the metadata you wish to add consists of no more than a simple key/value pair, which you simply
 wish to appear in log statements, you can also use the `Tags` mechanism to achieve this.

 <!-- @formatter:off -->